conmaol/maglocunus/other/linguistics/myself.md

 > `[a] will[b] love[c] [d] : N[case:nom][a][1] <-sbj- V[mode:fin][b] -xcomp-> (V[mode:inf][c] -sbj-> [1]) -obj-> N[case:acc][d]`

-## Subcategorising pronouns
+## Supercategorising pronouns

-Another way of capturing the facts about `I` and `me` as subjects and objects involves, not assuming that case is a grammatical category of English, but rather that pronouns lexically subcategorise for the verbs that they combine with.
+Another way of capturing the facts about `I` and `me` as subjects and objects involves, not assuming that case is a grammatical category of English, but rather that pronouns lexically supercategorise for the verbs that they combine with.

 #### Finite verbs